Parmeggiani-Lab/elfin-ui/README.md

  1. Symmetric hubs
  	* There are only two symmetric hubs in the database right now.
  	* All "arms" of a symmetric hub must be identical and because of this, logically any network can only have zero or one symmetric hub "core".
     * Should a symmetric hub network be allowed to have asymmetric hubs in its arms?
+        * This is currently allowed
-In strctures like `<asy_hub - sym_hub - asy_hub>` would the asy_hubs also have "arms" that need to be symmetric because of the mother sym_hub?
+        * In strctures like `<asy_hub - sym_hub - asy_hub>` should the symetric property propogate and force  each arm of the asy_hub to also be identical?

 ### TODO: Current Working On:
- * Mirrored single-hub extrude for networks with a symmetric hub core
  * Mirrored delete & clean up
  * Mirror link operator
  * Track symmetric mother hub?
 Is this necessary?